spar/PiHoleApiClient/README.md

 # Introduction
-This is a client for communitcating with Pi-hole API
+This is a client for communicating with Pi-hole API